hertogp/iptrie/README.md

 IP lookup, with longest prefix match, for IPv4, IPv6 prefixes (and others).

-Iptrie manages multiple `t:Radix.tree/0` trees, one for each type of `t:Pfx.t/0` prefix used as determined by their `maxlen` property.
+Iptrie manages multiple `Radix` trees, one for each type of `t:Pfx.t/0` prefix used as determined by their `maxlen` property.
 That way, IPv4 prefixes (`maxlen: 32`) use a different radix tree as opposed to e.g. IPv6 (`maxlen: 128`).